Filiii70/RedressInsights/replit.md

-# Redress - B2B Payment Behavior Platform
+# KMO-Alert - B2B Payment Behavior Platform

 ## Overview

-Redress is a B2B financial data platform for tracking and analyzing payment behavior of companies in the Benelux region.
+KMO-Alert is a B2B financial data platform for tracking and analyzing payment behavior of companies in the Benelux region.
 It's designed as a modern alternative to traditional credit reporting services, offering real-time, crowd-sourced payment data for SMEs (KMO's).
 The platform allows businesses to upload invoices, automatically extract data using AI, and analyze payment patterns to assess credit risk before engaging with customers.

 ## User Preferences